Sign up online for the Ireland West Duathlon Series

 - Each event is open to all participants (15-75 years of age) providing they entry (either on line or manually) adhere and SIGN the event waiver.

 - When registering all mandatory fields must be clearly filled (whether registering manually or on line)

 - The overall series will be open to ALL participants regardless of geographic area.

-- IWDS Categories are all based on the first event of the series; points cannot be carried across age groups or transferred to other teams/clubs.
+- IWDS Categories are all based on the first event of the series the Land of the Giants Duathlon December 28th 2018; points cannot be carried across age groups or transferred to other teams/clubs.

 - All events are insured by their respective organizers and participants that sign up will not need any other licence to take part.

-- Corporate section: This section is open to participants that work for the same company, the 4 best placings regardless of gender count towards the team’s total.
-It’s possible to be placed in both Team sections (Club/corporate)
+- Corporate section: This section is open to participants that WORK or are employed by the same company, the 4 best placings regardless of gender count towards the team’s total.
+It’s possible to be placed in both Corporate and club sections.